 Order like an Italian

-A typical Italian menu is divided into sections: Antipasti (appetizers), Primi (pasta first courses), Secondi (meat second courses) with Contorni (side dishes) and Dolci (desserts).
-Don’t worry, this type of dining is usually saved for special occasions and most Italians don’t eat all those courses at every meal, and you don’t have to either.
+A typical Italian menu is divided into sections: Antipasti, or appetizer, Primi, or pasta first course, Secondi, or meat second courses and Dolci, or desserts.
+Don’t worry, this type of dining is usually saved for special occasions and most Italians don’t eat all those courses at every meal.
 Feel free to pick, usually a Primo for lunch and Secondo for dinner.
-But if the restaurant offers a daily special (sometimes you will find it on a hand-written note) ignore the menu and trust your server.
+But if the restaurant offers a daily special, ignore the menu and trust your server.

 Eat like an Italian

 In Italy, being too fast is considered rude.
 Italians are passionate about life’s simple pleasures, food being one of them.
 So, take things slowly, enjoy your meal, and don’t rush.
 Servers don’t bother you while you are eating, if you need something, you’ll have to make eye contact and that includes asking for the bill (Ill conto, per favore) when you are ready to leave.
 Otherwise, you have the table until closing.